Luke Raley Preview, Player Props: Rays vs. Yankees

-The Tampa Bay Rays, including Luke Raley and his .625 slugging percentage over his past 10 games, battle starting pitcher Gerrit Cole and the New York Yankees at Tropicana Field, Friday at 6:40 PM ET.
+Luke Raley -- with a slugging percentage of .625 in his past 10 games, including three home runs -- will be in action for the Tampa Bay Rays against the New York Yankees, with Clarke Schmidt on the hill, on August 26 at 4:10 PM ET.

-In his previous appearance, he collected two extra-base hits (2-for-3 with a triple, a home run and an RBI) against the Rockies.
+In his previous game, he collected two extra-base hits (2-for-3 with a triple, a home run and an RBI) against the Rockies.

 Luke Raley Game Info & Props vs. the Yankees